Mengshi24/JSON-java/README.md

 **[Added two overloaded methods and eight Junit tests]**
 1. The two overloaded methods are in class XML.(JSON-java/src/main/java/org/json/XML.java)
 2. The added eight Junit tests are in XMLTest.
-(JSON-java/src/test/java/org/json/junit/XMLTest.java)
+(JSON-java/src/test/java/org/json/junit/XMLTest.java) As for testing, you can run XMLTest to see there is no error or failure.

 # Overview